glp02/tempest/README.md

 The application should stay running unless you manually shut it down now, and you can interact with it on terminal.

+You can see changes to the databases with MySQL Workbench.
+The application is configured so that the tables in the dev database will be created on startup and destroyed on shutdown, while the prod db will persist.

-You can see changes to the databases with MySQL Workbench, to delete a database manually go into mysql and use:
+To delete a database manually go into mysql and use:
 `DROP DATABASE <database_name>`

 ***